The Polyakov loop dependence of bulk viscosity of QCD matter: Acknowledgments

 \section{Acknowledgments}

 DM is thankful to the Department of Atomic Energy, Government of India for financial support.
-RK would like to thank the UGC, Government of India, New Delhi, for financial support under the PDFSS scheme.
+RK would like to thank the University Grants Commission, Government of India, New Delhi, for financial support under the PDFSS scheme.